A Good EDI Connection can Create Efficiencies and Reduce Costs—a DCL Logistics Customer Spotlight with Fire & Flavor

 With the continued growth of Amazon Prime members and rising costs to sell to them, SFP offers sellers a great option for better profit potential and more flexibility to scale.
 Sellers will need to be committed and operationally sound to meet Amazon’s strict qualifications.

-If you need help to evaluate your options, please don’t hesitate to reach out to your DCL Logistics representative or send an email to email@example.com.
+If you need help to evaluate your options, go to our Amazon Fulfillment Services page or please don’t hesitate to reach out to your DCL Logistics representative or contact us here.